(Corrects identity of lawyer’s client in 10th paragraph.)

 Gilmore is scheduled to begin hearing both sides today in a nonjury trial.
 An Anadarko loss would force it to pay for a rig it couldn’t use, the company has argued in court papers.
 An Anadarko win would enable it to improperly cancel the contract and shift moratorium losses to Noble, the rig-owner said.

 The April 2010 blowout and explosion on the Deepwater Horizon drilling rig killed 11 workers and led to millions of barrels of crude oil leaking into the gulf.
-The accident prompted hundreds of lawsuits against London-based BP; Transocean Ltd. (RIG), the Vernier, Switzerland-based owner and operator of the Deepwater Horizon; and Halliburton Co.
-(HAL), which provided cementing services.
+The accident prompted hundreds of lawsuits against London-based BP; Transocean Ltd. (RIG:US), the Vernier, Switzerland-based owner and operator of the Deepwater Horizon; and Halliburton Co.
+(HAL:US), which provided cementing services.
 Those suits are consolidated in New Orleans before a different federal judge.

 BP agreed in March to pay an estimated $7.8 billion to resolve most private plaintiffs’ claims for economic loss, property damage and spill and cleanup-related injuries.
 The settlement doesn’t cover federal government claims, those of Gulf Coast states Louisiana and Alabama, and many private plaintiffs, including casinos and financial institutions.